yuschick/portfolio/README.md

 - [x] Allow refresh on project details page
 - [x] Show loader during Ajax requests
 - [ ] Figure out the empty home page
+- [ ] Dig into Redux for consistent State management, specifically for the projects section
+- [x] Remove `state.blogs` from App and move it to the blog component

 #### Stretch
 - [ ] Admin login via Facebook